synonymdev/slashtags/packages/actions/README.md

         return {
           initiator: {
             keyPair, // {publicKey, secretKey}
-            profile, // Initiator's profile A Thing (see schema.org) },
+            profile: InitiatorProfile, // Initiator's profile A Thing (see schema.org) },
           // Optional additional items to be sent to the user _before_ authentication
           additionalItems: [],
         };
       },
       onSuccess: (
-        connection // {local: Initiator's profile, remote: Resopnder's profile}
+        connection, // {local: Initiator's profile, remote: Responder's profile}
-        additionalItems, // Optional additionalItems from the Responder _after_ authenticating the Initiator ) => {},
+        additionalItems, // Optional additionalItems from the Responder _after_ authenticating the Initiator ) => {
+        // Do something with the connection and possibly the additionalItems },
     },
   },
   (error) => {
-    // Do something with unexpected erros (display in UI for example) },
+    // Do something with unexpected errors (display in UI for example) },
 );
 ```